 Our Children, Inc. Service Learning Initiative staff provide these supports to students and teachers interested in adopting service learning strategies to improve education and the world.
 We promote best practices and effective relationships by partnering with schools, community organizations, businesses, families and citizen leaders.

-Here you will find examples of simple service learning project ideas as well as fully developed lesson plans that incorporate Common Core State Standards, 21st Century Skills, and S.T.E.M.-based projects.
+Here you will find examples of simple service learning project ideas as well as fully developed lesson plans that incorporate Common Core State Standards, 21st Century Skills, and S.T.E.A.M.-based projects.

-If you are considering strategies to begin a service learning program see STARTING A SL PROGRAM.
+If you are considering strategies to begin a service learning program read about STARTING A SL PROGRAM.

 We also have tools to help with the planning and implementation of service learning projects.

-And, we provide contact information to connect your class with community partners.
+Need Help connecting?
+We assist with contact information to connect your class and community partners.